-I have written extensively in this column about our wheat grinder, and the bread oven, that are used daily at our green home, so I will say nothing more about them.
-Nor about a fridge and gas stove.
-The old fashioned electric stove really has no place in the modern home as far as I am concerned; slow, greedy users of power and useless in load shedding.
+I have written extensively in this column about our wheat grinder and the bread oven that are used daily in our green-kitchen, so I will say nothing more about them; nor about the fridge or gas stove.

-The next most loved appliance is undoubtedly our tabletop induction stove.
-It uses half the electricity of a conventional stove, and works twice as fast; it is a must in my book, and not expensive.
+The next most loved appliance is undoubtedly our tabletop induction-stove.
+It uses half the electricity of a conventional hob, and works twice as fast; it is a must in my book, and not expensive.
 They start at about R600.
 Look for one that can go as low as 200 W or the rolled oats will boil over.
-They must have a surge detector plug to protect them from a love letter from the Municipality’s mains supply.
+They must have a surge detector plug to protect them from a love letter from the utility's supply.

-They do not work with copper or aluminium bottomed pots which conduct electricity too well, with none of the eddy currents that cause the heating.
-There is no connecting element between the stove and the saucepan; the metal itself is the element.
+They do not work with copper or aluminium-bottomed pots which conduct electricity too well, with none of the eddy currents that cause the warming.
+There is no connecting element between the stove and the saucepan; the metal itself is heated directly.

 Here is a comment about load-shedding.
 If the power goes off, drop the main breaker and do not turn it on again for at least five minutes after the electricity has been restored and the voltage has stabilised.